-- The Committee discussed and recorded its assessment of the performance of the external and internal audit providers at its 1 December meeting.
+- A confirmation from the auditors that their opinion on the Financial Statements and their assurance report on Regularity would both be unqualified, except for one item of note with regard to regularity. - The Committee discussed and recorded its assessment of the performance of the external and internal audit providers at its September meeting.
 The performance of both providers was judged as good, with most of the performance criteria being met. - The Committee is responsible for ensuring the College's risk management arrangements are adequate and effective and that appropriate action is taken to mitigate risks.
 The Committee is of the view that there is an adequate risk management arrangement in the College.